BeIN Sports (Canadian TV channel)

 beIN Sports (Canada) is a Canadian exempt English language discretionary specialty channel that launched on 31 January 2014.
 It is owned by Ethnic Channels Group, with the BeIN Sports name licensed by the Qatari-based BeIN Media Group.

-beIN Sports primarily airs soccer, featuring coverage of such leagues as La Liga, Ligue 1, along with content from other leagues in Europe.
+beIN Sports primarily airs soccer, featuring coverage of such leagues as Ligue 1, along with content from other leagues in Europe.
 In addition, the channel airs international sports content, including Rugby, Auto racing, Handball, Motorcycle racing, Tennis and Volleyball.